DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     I can absolutely **not** recommend OVH, as their customers had to learn [the hard way](https://blocksandfiles.com/2023/03/23/ovh-cloud-must-pay-damages-for-lost-backup-data/)
-    that OVH data centers are built out of wood and backups are stored in the same building as the backed up servers, so if a fire breaks out, it burn well and both the servers and the backups get destroyed.
+    that OVH data centers are built out of wood and backups are stored in the same building as the backed up servers, so if a fire breaks out, it burns well and both the servers and the backups get destroyed.

 [^security]: At least "reasonably safe".
 There is no total security.
 It's possible that OpenSSH, WireGuard